Saaaaakibhai/abi_webfrontend/README.md

 # ABI Web Frontend

-This is the frontend for the ABI (Amanot Business Invest) platform, an online business website built using **React**.
+This is the frontend for the ABI (Amanot Business Invest)[Stay Ahead By Investment] platform, an online business website built using **React**.

 ## Front-End Development Setup